 The next year, a visitor to North Dakota counted only 500 pelicans on Chase Lake, where there once had been a huge nesting colony.
 He convinced the U.S. government to make the place a wildlife refuge.
-Federal laws were soon passed to protect all migratory bird species and save more of their habitat.

-Recent counts show Chase Lake in North Dakota to be the largest nesting site in North America.
+Federal laws were soon Recent counts show Chase Lake in North Dakota to be the largest nesting site in North America.